Wills, Trusts & Probate

 Frequently Asked Questions About Charitable Giving in Long Beach

-Can I change my charitable gifts after setting up my estate plan?
+Can I change my charitable gifts after establishing my estate plan?

-Are there income benefits from charitable giving during my lifetime?
+Can charitable giving provide income during my lifetime?

-How does charitable giving affect my heirs’ inheritance?
+How will charitable giving affect what my heirs receive?

-What steps should I take to start charitable giving planning?
+What should I expect in terms of time and cost for charitable giving planning?